 ACPE 2002 (Gent, Belgium)

 Igorots and Cordillerans in Europe first gathered at Ten Berg, Merelbeke in Gent, Belgium on 19-21 April 2002.
 The gathering entitled “Assembly of Cordillera People in Europe” had as its theme, “Strengthening the Cordillera Community in Europe and Fostering Solidarity with the Cordillera People’s Aspiration for Land, Life and Self-Determination.”
 The host was Cordillera Community in Belgium together with the local Belgian support groups: New World, Filipijnengroep België (FGB) and the Flemish support group for Indigenous Peoples (KWIA).
-Ricardo Cuyob served as coordinator.
+Ricardo Cuyob was the coordinator.

 In Belgium, the participants decided to continue with the European gathering and nominated Austria as the next venue.
-Igorot Organization-Austria delegates with their president, Patrick Bounggick, accepted to host the conference.
+Igorot Organization-Austria delegates with their president, Patrick Bounggick, Sr, accepted to host the conference.

 IEC 2003 (Vienna, Austria)